- Doctors & Departments

 Our fetal surgery team constantly strives to reduce complications; following the groundbreaking Management of Myelomeningocele Study (MOMS), our fetal surgeons developed a modified hysterotomy closure technique that may reduce obstetric morbidity associated with prenatal MMC repair and other open fetal surgeries.

 Fetal tracheal occlusion (TO) is an experimental approach used to drive accelerated lung growth in fetuses with congenital diaphragmatic hernia (CDH).
-Despite its effectiveness, it was previously unknown how TO affected the heterogenous metabolic zones within fetal lungs—until now.
+Despite its effectiveness, it was previously unknown how TO affected the heterogeneous metabolic zones within fetal lungs—until now.

 Published in the April issue of Fetal Diagnosis and Therapy, Dr. Ahmed Marwan presented findings showing, for the first time, an understanding of the metabolic machinery that is crucial to support lung growth.
 This research indicates that there is heterogeneity in the response of rabbit fetal lungs to tracheal occlusion, which may explain the clinical heterogeneity we are seeing in real life with congenital diaphragmatic hernia.
 The study demonstrates the unique heterogeneous topological zones found in fetal lungs following tracheal occlusion for CDH, as well as a wide variation of metabolism between zones.